 Backing up is one of those things that many folks think about when it is too late and you wish you had the backup you never made.
 Usually when you are in the situation of wishing you had backed up, you are then motivated to get a system in place so you never have to feel that pain again.

-- There are many backup plugins to choose from.
+- If you are on a Managed WordPress Host, you most likely have the option to backup or create a restore point in your hosting dashboard.
+This means a plugin for backing up locally is not necessary.
+Login to your hosting and backup.
+For those on shared hosting, there are many backup plugins to choose from.
 If you use WordFence or All in One Security — backing up is part of that plugin (WP Security > Database Security > DB Backup Tab).
 Other options are UpDraft Plus and WP-DBManager plugin.
 You can set these plugins to backup once a week to your server and if your database isn’t too large you can have a copy of the backup e-mailed to you.
 But even if you automate this process, make a point of downloading a copy of that backup off your server and onto your local computer or external hard drive.
 If your host has issues, what good is having your backup stored there?
 Same for your computer.
 If you have your backup on your hard drive and it crashes — oh-oh!
 That’s why it is a good idea to have copies of your site’s backup files in more than one location.

-- I backup my computer every day with Carbonite.
-For $55/year, Carbonite automatically backs up the files on my main computer — including by WordPress site files.
+- I backup my computer every day with IDrive. iDrive automatically backs up the files on my main workstation — including my WordPress site files.
 Now I have redundancy which is a good thing.
-The chances that my Web host, my hard drive and Carbonite are all going to crash and lose my files is practically impossible — and let’s face it, if that were to happen something tells me we would all have more important things to be worrying about!
+The chances that my Web host, my hard drive and iDrive are all going to crash and lose my files is practically impossible — and let’s face it, if that were to happen something tells me we would all have more important things to be worrying about!

 - Just to be safe, in your root directory which is usually html or public_html, download a copy of your .htaccess and wp-config.php files too.